kmustafina/ICCS-CFTR/README.md

 # ICCS-CFTR
-This repo contains Wiseman Lab's MATLAB implementation of ICCS for the paper "Ciliated cells are not a major site of CFTR protein expression in human airway epithelium".
+This repo contains Wiseman Lab's MATLAB implementation of ICCS for the paper

 ## Documentation
 The "functions" folder contains custom MATLAB functions needed to perform the analysis.